OWASP/owasp-mastg/Document/0x06f-Testing-Local-Authentication.md

 #####  Using Keychain Services for Local Authentication

 The iOS Keychain APIs can (and should) be used to implement local authentication.
-During this process, the app requests either a secret authentication token or another piece of secret data identifying the user stored by the Keychain.
-In order to authenticate a remote service, the user must unlock the Keychain using their passphrase or fingerprint to obtain the secret data.
+During this process, the app requests either a secret authentication token or another piece of secret data identifying the user be stored in the Keychain.
+In order to authenticate to a remote service, the user must unlock the Keychain using their passphrase or fingerprint to obtain the secret data.

-The Keychain allows saving items with the special `SecAccessControl` attribute, which will allow access to the item from the Keychain only after the user will pass Touch ID authentication (or passcode, if such fallback is allowed by attribute parameters).
+The Keychain allows saving items with the special `SecAccessControl` attribute, which will allow access to the item from the Keychain only after the user has passed Touch ID authentication (or passcode, if such fallback is allowed by attribute parameters).

 In the following example we will save the string "test_strong_password" to the Keychain.
 The string can be accessed only on the current device while the passcode is set (`kSecAttrAccessibleWhenPasscodeSetThisDeviceOnly` parameter) and after Touch ID authentication for the currently enrolled fingers only (`.touchIDCurrentSet parameter`):